iscovery was named after one of two ships that were used by the

 pounds less than Columbia.
 Two orbiters, Challenger and Discovery, were modified

-at KSC to enable them to carry the Centaur upper stage in the payload bay.
+at Kennedy Space Center (KSC) to enable them to carry the Centaur upper stage in the payload bay.
 These

 modifications included extra plumbing to load and vent Centaur's cryogenic